-Looking for fun things to do with kids in Seattle?
+Looking for fun things to do with kids in Seattle this summer?
 We saved you some precious free time by doing the legwork to create an epic list of all the kid-friendly activities you can do in Seattle, from the obvious (of course you gotta go to the aquarium) to the not-so-obvious.
 Whether you’re just visiting or grew up here, we bet there is something on this list that may surprise you.
 The best part is that many of these activities are budget-friendly or even free!

-Here are the top 45 things to do with kids in Seattle:
+Here are the top 43 things to do with kids in Seattle:

 Indoor activities

-4. Take advantage of free museum admission
+2. Take advantage of free museum admission

 Many Seattle museums have daily free admission for children.
 These include: